postmanlabs/raml1-to-postman/README.md

 ## Using the converter as a NodeJS module

-In order to use the convert in your node application, you need to import the package using `require`.
+In order to use the converter in your node application, you need to import the package using `require`.

 ```javascript
 var Converter = require('raml1-to-postman')